 Getting fit while running?
 Running is a great way to get fit – it’s free, you can do it in the beautiful outdoors and enjoy the scenery, or you can do it indoors on a treadmill or a track.
 If you are reading this then you may have shin splints.
 Thankfully, running doesn’t require a lot of special equipment outside of a good pair of running shoes, it’s low impact and thus with supportive copper compression knee sleeves or a compression calf sleeve, you can enjoy this sport for many years to come.

 There are some drawbacks to running, one of the foremost being shin splints.
 Those new to running can almost count on a bout with shin splints if they haven’t trained properly.
 A painful injury indeed, they can sideline you from running for quite a while.
-Take the time to learn how to prevent them, try some shin stretches for running, and find out how to treat them, if you’ve already developed shin splints so you can continue to enjoy exercise through running.
+Take the time to learn how to prevent them, try some shin stretches for running, and find out how to treat them, if you’ve already developed them so you can continue to enjoy exercise through running.

 Shin splints, or more accurately Tibia Stress Syndrome, is a condition that occurs when an athlete fails to warm up properly, trains too hard too fast, or neglects stretching after a workout.
 Runners in particular are prone to shin splints because of the repeated heel/toe motion of running that stretches and contracts the muscle that runs along the front of the lower leg in front of the tibia.
 A ‘shin splint’ causes intense pain as the connective tissue between the tibia and the muscles become overworked and overstretched.
 Often those new to running develop shin splints after running too far without properly acclimating their leg muscles to the extra work, but seasoned marathoners can also develop shin splints if they push themselves beyond their training too quickly.
 Because of the intense discomfort caused, shin splints can cause long lapses in getting back to training or running because of the pain generated by continued movement and exercise.